Trust Based Relational Interventions (TBRI)

 Child-Parent Psychotherapy (CPP)

-Child-Parent Psychotherapy (CPP) is an intervention for children from birth through age 5 who have experienced at least one traumatic event (e.g., maltreatment, the sudden or traumatic death of someone close, […]
+Child-Parent Psychotherapy (CPP) is a therapeutic intervention specifically designed for children from birth through age 5 who have experienced at least one traumatic event.
+Such traumatic events may include maltreatment, the sudden or traumatic death of someone close, a serious accident, sexual abuse, or exposure to domestic violence.
+These experiences can profoundly impact a child’s […]

 What if I Had a Behavior Plan?

 by: Julie Beem The world is enamored with behavior plans for anyone whose behaviors are “out of line” with society.
 But do they work?
-I can’t speak for children with […]
+I can’t speak for children with other disabilities, but children who have been traumatized and have attachment challenges just do not respond to traditional behavior modification plans.
+And frankly, I don’t […]

 Tuesday Toolbox: “Touching” the Heart of Trauma